Has the Constitution Failed Us?

 We can blame inanimate objects or even other people all we want.
-Here is the problem with all of this: we live in something called “The Real World.”
+The problem with all of this is that we live in something called “The Real World.”
 In this Real World, there are governments, corporations, and there are monetary systems.
-Some are okay, some are bad, and some are really good.
+Some are okay, some are bad, and some are good.
 Still, with enough research, we begin to see that it is not the money that is bad; it is not the government or the idea of capitalism that is bad either.
-Instead, it is the people who have an evil agenda who seem to be able to justify or contort intent which often breeds tyranny, and then there are those who allow it.
+Instead, the people with an evil agenda seem to be able to justify or contort intent which often breeds tyranny, and then there are those who allow it.

-Too many people refuse to place blame where it is deserved, so these people who commit acts of tyranny remain in office, the government gets bigger and more corrupt, and the ignorant are confused as to how or why it continues while gladly blaming those that the government presents as scapegoats.
+Too many people refuse to place blame where it is deserved, so these people who commit acts of tyranny remain in office, and the government gets bigger and more corrupt.
+The ignorant are confused about how or why it continues while gladly blaming those the government presents as scapegoats.
 Clearly, this is not a good way to go about getting change.
 Real results will ONLY occur if the process of how we approach this is changed.

 Rather than deal with the truth, real information, reality, and the problems we all face, some say, “trash it!”
-Some even cry “Anarchy!” as though either idea could be the answer.
-However, this is mainly because they cannot address or comprehend the fundamental foundation of the real world or the real problems we currently face.
+Some even cry, “Anarchy!” as though either idea could be the answer.
+However, this is mainly because they cannot address or comprehend the fundamental foundation of the real world or our current problems.

-To achieve a stateless planet and make this “utopia” of non-representation really work, you would literally have to go and overthrow and/or kill every single government AND leader AND follower and IMPOVERISHED person in the entire world.
-This idea is impractical and childish, to say the least.
+To achieve a stateless planet and make this “utopia” of non-representation work, you would have to overthrow and kill every government, leader, follower, and IMPOVERISHED person in the entire world.
+This idea is impractical and childish.
 Besides, under what authority would such a task be undertaken, and would you really want to play a part?

-What we should be asking is, “why do people need governments, and why do governments form?”
+We should ask, “why do people need governments, and why do governments form?”
 There are actually quite a few reasons.
 Who sets up and enforces trade rules with other nations?
 You and your neighbors?
 Would you like to leave this in the hands of corporations that we already know can and will corrupt?
 How about the self-evident idea that the majority of the masses are simply not interested in self-governance or participation?
 Under what authority do you plan to force involvement?
-Should we discuss international treaties, invasions, bloodless weights, and measures, etc.?
-These are obviously just to name a few.
-Understand that not everybody has the ability to just figure it out.
+Should we discuss international treaties, invasions, bloodless weights, measures, etc.?
+These are just to name a few.
+Understand that not everybody can just figure it out.